 Psittacine Beak and Feather Disease (PBFD) has been detected in captive and free-living parrots since the 1970s.
 Its causative agent is the Beak and Feather Disease virus (BFDV), which belongs to the Circoviridae family of viruses.

-All psittacines (parrot species) are thought to be susceptible to PBFD, with cases documented in 78 species of parrot thus far worldwide.
+All psittacines (parrot species) are thought to be susceptible to PBFD, with cases documented in 78 species of parrot to date worldwide.

 As Great Britain (GB) is home to no native psittacines, the only free-living species affected by PBFD thus far is the invasive ring-necked (or rose-ringed) parakeet (Psittacula krameri) (RNP).
 Although in general other native bird families are not known to be at risk from PBFD, in 2015 infection was confirmed in one species of Coraciiforme (kingfishers, bee-eaters) and Strigiforme (owls), the rainbow bee-eater (Merops ornatus) and powerful owl (Ninox strenua) respectively, in Australia.
 While the significance of these findings is not yet known, they provide evidence of the potential for BFDV to affect non-psittacine species.